 Negotiation experts (yep, that’s a thing) at Harvard and the FBI have long-tested strategies for bridging the gap between what you want and what the other person is willing to give.
 There are lots of important steps to consider, but when we spoke to our contributors, there was one thing we heard that they noted was often overlooked – where the ‘other’ was coming from.
-It’s something that women are innately wired to do well – women have an inherited difference in cognitive style, which emphasizes empathizing.
+It’s a skill that parents often need to flex when trying to support emotionally dysregulated children, and one that moms in particular are innately wired to do well – women have an inherited difference in cognitive style, which emphasizes empathizing.

 What To Do (Bites)